School Uniform and Appearance

 All items of uniform must be labelled.
 Our uniform consists of the following:

-- Grey school trousers or skirt or pinafore (black school trousers are also acceptable)
+- Grey school trousers, shorts, skirt or pinafore

 To participate fully and safely, pupils need: